magnusgrande/Datacom-SmartTV/README.md

 3. Run server.py
 4. Run remote_control.py
 5. The remote control should connect to the server, and you should be prompted to enter commands.
+6. Optional: Run several instances of the remote control (`python .\smarttvapp\client\remote_control.py` or an IDE that supports running in concurrent terminals).

 ---